-Learning Thai Massage in Thailand is much about Monkey See, Monkey Do (a little wink to our Monkey Mascot), and with Thai Massage Teacher Training it’s often not much different.
+Learning Thai Massage in Thailand is much about Monkey See, Monkey Do, and with Thai Massage Teacher Training it’s often not much different.

-That doesn’t mean that learning Thai Massage is Thailand is wrong or flawed, not at all, it’s just that the people in Thailand (and in many other Asian countries) are used to learn in very different ways compared to the way we do it in the West.
+That doesn’t mean that learning Thai Massage in Thailand is wrong or flawed, not at all, it is just that the people in Thailand (and in many other Asian countries) are used to learn in very different ways compared to the way we do it in the West.

 Today, things are quite different.
 If one wants to become a Thai Massage instructor it takes in many cases, depending on the school or trainer, only one to three months.
-From scratch — that is, even if one has had zero Thai Massage practitioning experience before enrolling for the teacher training program.
+From scratch — that is, even if one has had zero Thai Massage therapist experience before enrolling for the teacher training program.

-Surely, in fast-paced teacher training courses there will be a component of practice and supervised practical massage work, but to become a proficient Thai Massage therapist one needs considerable amount of real work in the real world, which depending on the amount of treatment sessions one does, could take years.
+Sure, in fast-paced teacher training courses there’s always a component of practice and supervised practical massage work, but to become a proficient Thai Massage therapist one needs considerable amount of real work in the real world, which depending on the number of treatment sessions one does, could take years.
 There are no actual rules to that, it all depends, but it comes down to having had experience with all sorts of clients, men, women, children, tall, thin, obese, ill, healthy, disabled, young, old, pregnant, and so on, and so on.

 Moreover, generally in Thailand, you could ask any individual Thai Healing Arts therapist or teacher to attend for longer periods to learn more and in-depth.
 Depending on the teacher or healer he or she will (under certain conditions) allow you to stay, look, learn, help, and assist in healing work and teachings.